Last Updated on November 22, 2020 by Oddmund Groette

 Chr.
 Hansen is a Danish company that supposedly touches about one billion of the global population every day.
 The company’s innovations date back to 1874 when Christian Hansen invented a process to extract rennet for cheese making.
 Other products have followed, especially after a diversification process in the 1970s when it was still a family-controlled company, and today the main products are used to expand food’s usable life spans (and preservation).
-The company does this by producing a wide range of “good” bacteria and microbial solutions to reduce antibiotics and pesticides, and is today one of the world’s leading suppliers in cultures and enzymes to the food industry.
+The company does this by producing a wide range of “good” bacteria and microbial solutions to reduce antibiotics and pesticides and is today one of the world’s leading suppliers in cultures and enzymes to the food industry.
 The company has about 3 500 employees and turnover in 2019/20 was 1 161 million EUR.
-Primary listing is in Copenhagen and tickercode is CHR.
+The primary listing is in Copenhagen and the ticker code is CHR.

 Chr.
 Hansen was acquired by the French private equity firm PAI Partners in 2005 and subsequently delisted.
 PAI Partners “streamlined” the business and sold off the non-core businesses.
 In 2010 Chr.
 Hansen was again listed on the exchange in an IPO where PAI Partners sold most of its shares, and today they are completely out of the company.
 Since its IPO the share price has grown at a CAGR of 19%.